PlasmaControl/DESC/docs/installation.rst

 Installation
 ============

-To install DESC and its dependencies on the PPPL cluster, follow these instructions.
+Follow these instructions to install DESC and its dependencies on PPPL's sunfire.
 Other systems should follow a similar process but may differ.

 .. code-block:: bash